yasiramri/yasiramri/README.md

 ### Hi there 👋
+Perkenalkan nama saya **Muhammad Yasir Amri**.\

+I’m a 19 years old student at **Vocational School of IPB University** with majoring **Software Engineering Technology**.
+I’m highly motivated to constantly develop skills and learning new things in every opportunities.
+Enthusiast in technology, and developing creative ways to solve problem.

 <!--
 **yasiramri/yasiramri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.